 Controversy Around Teacup-Sized Dogs

 These cute dogs aren’t without controversy, though.
 Some animal activists object to the breeding practices surrounding, and possible health issues of, teacup dogs.

 Inbreeding: The breeding of ever-smaller dogs can involve inbreeding.
-This means members of the same litter (siblings) will be bred together, or bred with their parent.
-This might work to deminish the potential growth of the litter, in terms of size, but it can also create health problems.
+This means members of the same litter (siblings) will be bred together or bred with their parents.
+This might work to diminish the potential growth of the litter in terms of size, but it can also create health problems.
 Inbred dogs are prone to a variety of behavioral and health problems, including seizures and digestive problems.

 Health: These tiny dogs are typically the result of breeding the smallest of the small together.
 As it happens, the smallest dogs are often the least healthy in their litter, which means teacup dogs are created by combining two unhealthy parents.
-This can unfortunately lead to an unhealthy pet.
-A teacup dog’s skeleton is very fragile, as are their organs.
+This can, unfortunately, lead to an unhealthy pet.
+A teacup dog’s skeleton is very fragile, as are its organs.
 As such, a jump from a surface that’s even slightly too high could result in broken bones or ruptured organs.

 With origins in Mexico, the Chihuahua is one of the smallest naturally occurring breeds.
 Before humans stepped in to create ever smaller versions of this breed, they had already naturally evolved as small creatures.
 Teacup Chihuahuas can be as small as 4 pounds.
 Despite their diminutive stature, Chihuahuas do need plenty of exercise and space to move around.